The West River Trail

 In 1879, this path was developed into the West River Railroad, originating in Brattleboro and terminating at the South Londonderry Depot.
 However, not long after the railroad opened, people began to call it “36 miles of trouble.”
 Its’ narrow gauge and winding route led to undependable, if not dangerous, service.
 A 1903 editorial called the trains “trydaily-they go down in the morning and try to get back at night.”

-Today, 16 miles along the upper section of this valley route provide a safe and scenic alternative to Route 30 for hikers, walkers, skiers and bikers, linking the villages of South Londonderry, Jamaica and Townshend with 4,500 acres of public land.
-Recently, the lower 5.7 mile section, from the mouth of the West River to the quarry on Rice Farm Road in Dummerston, was acquired and is officially open for public use.
+Today, 16 miles along the upper section of this valley route provide a safe and scenic alternative to Route 30 for hikers, walkers, skiers and bikers, linking the villages of South Londonderry and Jamaica and includes a section in Townshend as well, with 4,500 acres of public land, overseen by the Friends of the West River Trail.
+The lower 3 mile section, from the trailhead near the mouth of the West River to the trailhead at Rice Farm Road in Dummerston officially opened for public use in 2011 and has seen many improvements since.

-Here is a short film that gives a feel for the trail…thanks to IMRfilms.
+Here is a short film that gives a feel for the trail…many thanks to IMRfilms.

 Constructed in 1870’s, the Depot originally served as the terminus for the West River Railroad.
 FWRT purchased the structure in 2000 with a Vermont Agency of Transportation enhancement grant.
 The Depot exterior has been restored to its appearance in the 1930s and the interior has been rehabilitated as space for exhibitions and public gatherings.
 The Depot serves as a trailhead facility for the West River Trail and a historical museum for the West River Railroad.
 The building’s redesign also incorporates rentable office space to offset ongoing maintenance and expenses.
 This project was completed in 2008.